-AHN cardiologists and vascular surgeons offer these carotid artery disease treatments:
+AHN cardiologists and vascular surgeons are experts at providing the following carotid artery disease treatments:

 Blood thinners, blood pressure medications, and cholesterol-lowering drugs can decrease your risk for stroke.

 Blocked carotid artery surgery is performed to restore blood flow to the brain.
 There are two procedures used to treat a blocked carotid artery: carotid endarterectomy and angioplasty with stent placement.

 AHN physicians are regional leaders in TCAR, a clinically proven, minimally invasive procedure during which a stent is placed in the carotid artery via a small neck incision.
 Unlike traditional carotid stenting, TCAR is unique in that blood flow is temporarily reversed during the procedure so that any bits of plaque that may break off are diverted away from the brain.

 This procedure is used as carotid artery cleaning, or a surgical removal of plaque buildup.
 Your physician surgically removes plaque, made up of cholesterol and fatty deposits, via an incision in the neck.
 Your physician also removes diseased portions of the carotid arteries.

 During this procedure, your physician threads a catheter (small, hollow tube) with a balloon on its tip through the femoral artery in the groin.
 Your physician inflates the balloon to widen the narrowed artery and places a permanent stent (small mesh coil) to keep the artery open.
 You may undergo this procedure if health problems or other factors make open surgery too risky.